optimized4u/RealRacingDatabase/README.md

 # RealRacingDatabase

-A database to store Real Racing 3 race data with with web based UI.
+A database to store Real Racing 3 race data with with web based client.

 Using Node.js, Express, MongoDb, Mongoose and Jade.